Progressive Education: A Personal Perspective

 In the 1990s, Dennis Littky and Elliot Washor co-founded The Met School in Providence, RI, developing the Big Picture Learning network.
 Littky’s model — interest-driven internships, small advisory groups, public exhibitions as assessment — illustrated how deeply personalized learning can thrive within a public-school context.

 George Wood, an early Coalition of Essential Schools member, advocated teacher leadership and democratic governance.
 Linda Nathan, founding headmaster of the Boston Arts Academy, integrated progressive pedagogy with the arts.
-Michelle Fine centered equity and student voice in her research on participatory action with urban youth.
+Michelle Fine, distinguished professor at the City University of New York, centered equity and student voice in her research on participatory action with urban youth.
 Michael Klonsky led the Small Schools Workshop in Chicago, guiding the conversion of large high schools into more intimate units.
 These figures, alongside countless teacher-activists, formed the grassroots engine that kept progressive ideals alive and evolving.

-At The Met in Providence, students devoted two days a week to internships aligned with personal passions, participated in advisories, and presented portfolio-based exhibitions.
-Big Picture Learning expanded the model globally.
+At The Met (1996) in Providence, students devoted two days a week to internships aligned with personal passions, participated in advisories, and presented portfolio-based exhibitions.

-Mission Hill School in Boston featured child-centered inquiry with thematic units shaped by student interests, multi-grade classrooms, and collective decision-making involving teachers, families, and students.
+The K-8 Mission Hill School (1997) in Boston featured child-centered inquiry with thematic units shaped by student interests, multi-grade classrooms, and collective decision-making involving teachers, families, and students.

 Teacher-led initiatives underpinned the movement.
 Teacher Inquiry Groups and regional workshops helped educators share successes, troubleshoot, and build partnerships.
 These decentralized, peer-driven structures sustained reform on the ground.